TeoField-Marsham/Datashare_Network_implementation/README.md

 - After receiving the servers tag collection, the client inversely exponentiates them to recover all valid collisions.
 - The client checks how many times a given hashed keyword appears in the server sets (while still not revealing the exact keywords).
-- The result is a multiset intersection (you get not only which items intersect, but also how many times they match).
+- The result is a multiset intersection (you receive not only which items intersect, but also how many times they match).

 ### MS-PSI Diagram